cduck/aperture-scripting/README.md

   - for aperture path generation (not required for panelization or general board manipulation):
     - lhf's [lgpc](http://www.tecgraf.puc-rio.br/~lhf/ftp/lua/#lgpc) module: this needs to be installed manually

-If you're on Windows, and you don't have a working Lua installation, I recommend you download one of my [Gerber Viewer packages](http://piratery.net/grbv/downloads/).
-It contains Aperture Scripting, along with a full working set of compiled libraries, a Lua interpreter and Lua modules, including all the mandatory and optional dependencies for Aperture Scripting.
-And as a bonus you get a 3D viewer for your generated PCBs files.
+Again if you're on Windows, I recommend using a [Gerber Viewer package](http://piratery.net/grbv/downloads/).

 # 4 - Manual